3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## 3.1.1 File Formats
 PNG images can provide acceptable compression and bitdepth for the levelset-function, color information, material mixing ratios or arbitrary property information.

-The following describes recomendations for the channel bit depth of PNG images used in this specification based on the nomenclature in the specification of PNG (https://www.w3.org/TR/PNG).
+The following describes recommendations for the channel bit depth of PNG images used in this specification and is based on the nomenclature in the specification of the Portable Network Graphics (PNG, https://www.w3.org/TR/PNG) format.

+- Color information, material mixing ratios and arbitrary properties can be deduced from PNG images with arbitrary channel depth.
+It is RECOMMENDED to store color into RGB-channels within a PNG.

-- A levelset-function can be deduced from an image with binary values, i.e. from images of image types "Greyscale" with bit-depth of 1 or an indexed-color with bit depths of 1.
+- It is RECOMMENDED to store information that will be used as levelset/boundary in PNGs with one channel only.
+A levelset-function can be deduced from a channel with binary values, i.e. from images of image type "Greyscale" with bit-depth of 1 or an indexed-color with bit depths of 1.

-- Color information, material mixing ratios and arbitrary properties can be deduced from PNG images with arbitrary color depth.

 To achieve high accuracy, producers SHOULD store such information in image channels with bit depth of 16.
 Most professional image editing tools an standard implementations of the PNG format support channels with 16 bit.

-It is recommended to store information that will be used as levelset/boundary in PNGs with one channel only.
-It is recommended to store color into RGB-channels into PNG.

-Shall we forbid multi-image PNGs?

 ## 3.1.2 OPC package layout